benlee105/ShadowForgeC2Mod/README.md

 ## Updates 13 Aug 2025
 - Updated SendRecv_main.cpp to be proxy aware
-- Updated ZoomAPI config to not restrict only for the 4 permissions
+- Updated ZoomAPI.py to not restrict only for the 4 permissions

 ## Quick Notes
 - AV detects the EXE?
 Use Donut to convert to shellcode, then inject via other ways.